open-component-model/ocm/docs/reference/ocm_configfile.md

         - type: &lt;any config type>
           ...
         ...
+      sets:
+         standard:
+            description: my selectable standard config
+            configurations:
+              - type: ...
+                ...
+              ...
   </pre>

+  Configurations are directly applied.
+Configuration sets are just stored in the configuration context and can be applied on-demand.
+On the CLI, this can be done using the main command option
+  <code>--config-set &lt;name></code>.
 - <code>keys.config.ocm.software</code>
   The config type <code>keys.config.ocm.software</code> can be used to define public and private keys.
 A key value might be given by one of the fields: